ManiacalLabs/ManiacalLabs.com/content/posts/2020/9/CyberPlotter/index.md

 {{< figure src="pcbs.jpg" >}}

-The signal input is handled via a standard shielded ethernet cable while ground, 5V, 12V, and 24V power is supplied by a 2x2 molex connector.
+The signal input is handled via a standard shielded ethernet cable while ground, 5V, 12V, and 24V power are supplied by a 2x2 molex connector.
 This allowed me to simply run a standard Cat6 shielded ethernet cable and 4 wire power cable through the drag chains.
 Both the ethernet and molex connectors are also designed to be robust through many connect/disconnect cycles and are already designed specifically for carrying data signals and power, respectively.

 By using an 8-pin ethernet cable, I also have plenty of room to grow in case any future tools need another signal.
 Right now the connections are as follows: